ejp-rd-vp/resource-metadata-schema/template/DataService.md

 select the title from the dropdown list.
 > **Warning** This field is `required`

-## ConformTo
+## ConformsTo
-If applicable, a URL to the specification this data service implements and adheres to.
-The URL has to start with http:// or https://.
+The standard that the output data from the service will conform to - e.g. JSON-LD, or .CSV.
+If applicable, it should have a URI as a value, that points to the spec document of that data standard.
 > **Note** This field is `optional`

 ## Access